 The rulers are not concerned with low voter turn out.
 Indeed, many laws have been passed to further disenfranchise voters, especially African Americans, youth and those impoverished.
-The aim of the rich is to draw everyone into the spectacle, to be spectators while the rich gamble hundreds of millions on who will be their champion.
+Their aim is to draw everyone into the spectacle, to be spectators while the rich gamble hundreds of millions on who will be their champion.
 It is a fraud from a democratic standpoint in that the basic norm of one person, one vote, has no place in deciding the outcome.